Investing is more like tennis or golf than most want to realize.

 Most sports are all about offence.
 You want to score more goals than the other team.
 But tennis and golf are a little different.
 Elite tennis players and golfers pick their points of attack, choosing instead to focus on minimizing mistakes.

 This approach can be easily compared to investing.
-Investors like to focus on their winners, saying that one great stock can make a whole portfolio.
+Canadian investors like to focus on their winners, saying that one great Canadian stock can make a whole portfolio.
 But we must also pay attention to the losers, since stocks can always go down.
 The last thing any portfolio needs is a stock going to zero.

 If you stick to blue-chip stocks, the chances of a company going out of business is relatively small.
 But many solid stocks suffer from dead money syndrome.
 These stocks simply sit there for years, slowly bleeding away investor capital as they shrink.
 These kinds of companies can also be extremely hazardous to your portfolio.